jimburton/sudoku/README.md

   readPuzzle :: FilePath -> IO Puzzle
 ```

-that, given a filename, creates instructions that read the puzzle from
+that, given a filename, reads the file and parses its contents as a
-the file, and deliver it as the result of the instructions.
-You may
-decide yourself what to do when the file does not contain a
+`Puzzle`.
+You may decide yourself what to do when the file does not
-representation of a puzzle.
+contain a representation of a puzzle.

 Examples: